JulianPL/polytonicgreek/README.md

 ## How to use

 Compile the main package with go.

 The main function asks for a number and a betastring and outputs the corresponding greek text with the given width (if possible).

+Betacode works mainly as stated in [Wikipedia](https://en.wikipedia.org/wiki/Beta_Code) with the following exceptions:

+* *l can not be used instead of L for any latin letter l
+* There is neither Digamma nor Lunate Sigma
+* Medial and final Sigma are both represented by s
+* Hyphen, Dash and Numeral are not implemented (and probably won't be in the near future)
+* Diaeresis, macron and breve are not yet implemented

 ## polytonicchar